How to prepare your home for fall with The Ultimate Fall Cleaning Checklist!

-Check Smoke Detectors – Remember to always replace the batteries in your smoke detectors when the time changes.
+Check Smoke Detectors – Remember to always change smoke detector batteries when the time changes.

 Weatherproof Your Windows – Two years ago, we started putting up window insulator kits on our bedroom windows as soon as the temperature started dropping.